Apollo Air Pro Review

-In comparison to scooters in its price bracket (i.e. those between $449 and $949), there are only 5 out of 18 models that boast the same tire profile as the Air Pro, but the major difference is that the Pro is the only one to pair its tires with a suspension system.
+In comparison to scooters in its price bracket, only 10 out of the other 25 boast the same tire profile as the Air Pro, but the major difference is that the Pro is the only one to pair its tires with an effective suspension system.
 This is one of the key reasons why the Air Pro is able to deliver a supremely smooth-sailing ride.

 Build Quality & Durability